-- Queens’ has a strong reputation in the constituent subjects of HSPS.
-It has particular strengths in Sociology and Politics and International Relations, with Part II Students achieving some of the best exam results across the University, and going on to win both College and University prizes.
+Queens’ has a strong reputation in the constituent subjects of HSPS.
+It has particular strengths in Sociology and Politics and International Relations, with recent Part II (second and third year) students going on to win both College and University prizes.

 Professor Ella McPherson, see also Professor Ella McPherson | Department of Sociology

 Professor Chris Bickerton, see also Professor Christopher Bickerton | Department of Politics and International Studies (POLIS)